 Because of its harsh conditions – where water is largely gleaned from the early morning fog that rolls off the ocean along the Skeleton Coast – you’ll find unique flora and fauna here, which has adapted to the climate.
 As a result the plantlife is unique, and endemic to the region – one example is the alien-like Welwitschia plant.
 Likewise the wildlife has adapted, with hardy animal species like ostrich, kudu, gemsbok and springbok thriving, and in some areas even the desert-adapted elephant.

-A large portion of the Namib Desert is protected by the Namib-Naukluft National Park, and while most regions are inaccessible, some areas of the park are perennially popular, including the Moon Landscape, the dramatic Sesriem Canyon, and Sossusvlei.
-One of the most visited regions of the Namib Desert is Sossusvlei dunes, which owe their spectacular red and burnt orange colours to the presence of a high iron percentage in the sand.
-Some of Sossusvlei dunes are the highest dunes in the world, reaching heights of around 380m.
-One of the most photographed dunes, Dune 45, is also one of the easiest and most accessible dunes to climb, offering spectacular scenery from the top.
-Close to Sossusvlei is Deadvlei, another desert safari attraction.
-This shimmering salt pan was once an oasis with several large acacia trees.
-The river that fed this oasis has since dried up, leaving the remains of these blackened, dead acacia trees to stand hauntingly in contrast to the white of the salt pan and the burnt orange of the dunes.
+A large portion of the Namib Desert is protected by the Namib-Naukluft National Park, and while most regions are inaccessible, some areas of the park including the Moon Landscape, the dramatic Sesriem Canyon, and Sossusvlei are open to visitors, and very popular (especially Sossusvlei dunes, some of which are the highest in the world – around 380 meters – and whose orange hue is due to the presence of a high percentage of iron in the sand).
+Climb Dune 45 (one of the easiest and most accessible) for spectacular scenery from the top.
+Another must-visit attraction is Deadvlei – once an oasis and now a salt pan dotted with blackened, dead acacia trees which form a striking scene against the white salt pan and orange dunes.